There is no “one size fits all” approach to healthcare — addiction treatment is no exception.

 Services and settings can range in intensity for residential and inpatient programs.
 As the name suggests, clients live on-site, meaning they have 24-hour supervision or care.
 Program length can vary and is dependent on individuals’ needs, but it is usually between 30 to 90 days.
 Typically, days are scheduled with activities, therapy, and medical care, leaving minimal free time.

 Inpatient care is often for clients who have completed medical detox and no longer require medical stabilization.
 In addition, clients may need inpatient treatment if their symptoms aren’t managed or if they have tried rehabilitation before unsuccessfully.

-Partial hospitalization programs (PHP) are 20 or more hours per week and are designed for complex substance use disorders or co-occurring disorders that do not require 24-hour care.
-These may also be referred to as day programs as they are usually up to 6 hours per day.
+Partial hospitalization (PHP) and intensive outpatient (IOP) are Level 2 services.
+PHPs are 20 or more hours per week and are designed for complex substance use disorders or co-occurring disorders that do not require 24-hour care.
+These may also be referred to as “day programs” as they are usually up to 6 hours per day.
 Partial hospitalization is not residential treatment.
 Similar to IOP and other levels of care, PHP can be a step up or step down depending on clients’ treatment needs.

 Both programs may take place in hospitals, day treatment programs, or behavioral health treatment centers.
 IOP and PHP are available at select Pyramid Healthcare outpatient locations.

 The outpatient level of care takes place in a non-residential setting, so clients can live at home while participating in treatment.
 According to ASAM criteria, outpatient treatment is less than 9 hours per week for adults and less than 6 hours per week for adolescents.